alexander-hanel/asm-examples/README.md

  - AES - complete.
  - SALSA20 - binaries complete, readme.md in progress
  - MD5 - in progress.
+ - SHA256 - single binary, in progess, readme.md in progress
+ - SHA256-HMAC - single binary, in progess, readme.md in progress
  - BASE664 - in progress.
  - RC4 - in progress.
  - RSA - in progress.